 HostGator provides a free shared SSL (which might be useful) and a free toll-free phone number for your business to use.
 Unless you plan on using the backup restore a lot (ie, you should be doing your own backups), HostGator is a better top tier value – but only slightly.

-If you are running a single site and want unlimited features on that site, you’ll get the best value with HostGator’s Baby Plan.
+If you are running a single site for quite a while and want unlimited features on that site, you’ll get the best value with HostGator’s Baby or Hatchline Plan.

 Otherwise, their pricing is comparable enough that I’d look at some of the other differences between HostGator and Bluehost before deciding.